celikmehmetfatihh/celikmehmetfatihh/README.md

 ### Hi there, I'm Fatih. 👋

-## Senior Computer Engineering Student
+## Computer Engineer

 <font color="red">Any fool can write code that a computer can understand. **Good programmers** write code that humans can understand. </font>

 ## About Me
-I am a senior student studying Computer Engineering at Middle East Technical University, with a CGPA of 3.25.
-Throughout my academic journey, I have actively pursued various fields, including Computer Vision, Backend, Automatic Testing and Frontend development.
-This semester, I successfully completed my graduation project on designing an Automatic Recruitment System, focusing on backend development using multi-layered DotNet 6.0.
+I am a recent graduate with a Bachelor's in Computer Engineering from Middle East Technical University, achieving a CGPA of 3.05.
+My specialization lies in backend development, with strong proficiency in Python (Flask), Java, .NET (NLayered/MVC), C, C#, and C++.
+For my graduation project, I developed an AI-powered Automatic Recruitment System, which is available on GitHub.

-You can find this project, along with others, on my GitHub repository.
-My experience extends to utilizing Donet, Python, and Java for backend development, HTML, CSS, JavaScript, and Angular for frontend development, Selenium and Postman for testing, and Python for computer vision projects.
-Additionally, I gained valuable experience as a Test Automation Engineer Intern at Softtech, where I conducted Selenium-based testing and API testing using Postman.
+During my internship at Softtech, I honed my backend testing skills, particularly in Selenium and API testing.
+Additionally, I am proficient in HTML, CSS, JavaScript, and Angular, with experience in React.js and React Native.
+I have worked on projects involving Computer Vision and Image Processing using Python.

+My second internship involved delving into data analytics, where I mastered tools such as Tableau, BigQuery, and R. I also completed the Google Data Analytics course (250 hours) on Coursera, further enhancing my skills in this domain.

 ### Contact me